Operating System (OS)

 1. Batch Operating System

-Description: Processes tasks in batches without direct user interaction.
-Jobs are prepared and queued, then the system executes them sequentially.
+A batch operating system processes tasks in batches without direct user interaction.
+Jobs are prepared, queued, and executed sequentially by the system.

 Use Case: Early computing systems where immediate user input wasn’t feasible.